 Which wireless network do I use?

-Just "USF" (not any of the others - so not "USF-GOLD", "USF-Guest", or "eduroam").
+Just "USF" (not any of the others - so not "USF-Guest", or "eduroam").
 And you may experience issues until your console is properly registered.

 Why cant't I use my Nintendo Wii on USF's wireless network?